Solutions Customer Summit Series

 Of course, corporations, Internet providers, and even the government are all doing their parts to attempt to limit the amount of risk that users might face while online.
 From regulations regarding privacy, to firewalls, anti-virus and intrusion prevention solutions, the amount of complicated technology that sits between your computer and the Internet continues to advance.
 And with all this amazing cybersecurity technology being implemented, you might think that your risks while online should be reducing.
 While an argument can be easily made that some types of attacks have been drastically reduced, the reality is that you are still going to face just as much risk today as you did a year ago or even a few years ago.
 In fact, many studies show that the amount of risk you face while online today is actually far greater than even just a year ago.

-You see, while cybersecurity technology has become exceptionally better than in the past, the problem is that cyber criminals have also advanced in their forms of attacks.
+You see, while cybersecurity incident management software has become exceptionally better than in the past, the problem is that cyber criminals have also advanced in their forms of attacks.
 It’s the typical cat and mouse cycle that seems to never end: cyber criminals come up with a devastating new type of attack, then cybersecurity companies research the new form of attack and come up with a plan.
 A new product or service is introduced that directly mitigates the attack, and everyone breathes a sign of relief.
 Of course, a few weeks later the cyber criminals introduce another devastating new form of attack, and the cycle begins again.
 In addition, often times criminals may not even need to start from scratch; they simply evaluate the security tools that have been introduced to prevent their latest form of attack and then make minor changes to circumvent that new cybersecurity technology.

 This of course should not deter an organization from implementing new cybersecurity technology, but employees need to be made far more aware about the limited impact that this technology can have in protecting them.
 Often times when new cybersecurity technology is implemented into an organization, employee computers become infected more instead of less often than before the technology was installed.
 At first you might assume that clearly the new technology is not as good as whatever was implemented before.
 In reality, the new technology was actually better.
 The real problem comes from the employees who are under the belief that the new technology is so good that they no longer need to worry about cybersecurity risks.